Lodi, New Jersey: Emergency services

 The Lodi Police Department operates out of the Borough Hall.
 The police department has 47 sworn officers.
 The department is broken into several Divisions including; Patrol Division, Detective Division, Records, Traffic, and Operation/Community Policing.
 The current Department's Chief of Police is Acting Chief Donald Scorzetti.

 The Fire Department is staffed by approximately 81 volunteer firefighters consisting of four different companies with three firehouses throughout the borough.

 The Lodi Fire Department responds to about 500+ calls per year, including mutual aid to neighboring municipalities including Garfield, Saddle Brook, Hasbrouck Heights, Rochelle Park, Maywood, Elmwood Park, Wallington and other South Bergen towns when needed.

 The Lodi Volunteer Ambulance and Rescue Squad was established in 1962.
-Brianna Perrelli is the captain and Kaetlynn Ayala is the president.
 LVARS renders aid with three Type III ambulances; EMS 1, 2, and 3, as well as a Fire Rehab Unit (Rehab 4).
 LVARS responds to roughly 2,000 requests for aid per year.